tawanorg/create-react-components/README.md

 ### Try the bundle
-* `npm run build or npm run build:prod` for bundle in develop o production mode
+* `npm run build or npm run build:production` for bundle in develop o production mode

-### Release the Kraken
+### Release the package to NPM
 Publish your lib into your private registry or share with the community
 * `npm publish`